-Lansing is home to a vibrant disk golf community.
-If you’ve never gone, it’s SO FUN for all ages, young kids and parents alike!
+Lansing is home to a vibrant disc golf community.
+If you’ve never gone, it’s SO FUN for kids and parents alike!

 |BMX Bike: |

-Get out to the track at Capitol Area BMX or just watch all of the action and fun from Nip N’ Sip.
+Get out to the track at Capital Area BMX or just watch all of the action and fun from Nip N’ Sip.

-Grand Woods Park as buit in RC Car Track and overlook deck.
+Grand Woods Park has built an RC race car track and overlook deck.
 Bring your race cars or just run around the track like my kids love to do!

 |Zip Line and Ropes Course: |